What's bugging you?

 Most spiders are harmless; however, nearly 10,000 spider bites are reported in the United States annually, with 20 percent of those from the brown recluse - one of six poisonous spiders in the U.S.

-The best way to control pests is to prevent them from entering your home and eliminating what might attract them.
+The best way to control pests is to apply bug spray (with DEET) when venturing outside, especially at dawn and dusk times. and preventing them from entering your home by eliminating what might attract them.
 For example:

 *Fix leaky plumbing and don't let water accumulate anywhere in an around your home.